Dark Age (a pragmatic warning)

 less-religious American liberals.

-- Declining empires sometimes will attempt to reassert power though military adventurism which can produce unpredictable
+- Declining empires sometimes will attempt to reassert power through military adventurism which can produce

 - World War One is best explained by European Empires miscommunicating (how else does an assassination of an Austrian in Serbia trigger a worldwide conflict?)